 In some cases, only one parent may make a certain claim.

-In some cases, neither parent may make a certain claim unless both agree on who will make it.
+In some cases, neither parent may make a certain claim.

-Recently there has been case law about how income tax should be calculated in shared custody arrangements where set off child support payments are only paid by the higher income earner to the other parent.
+There have been court decisions about how income tax and eligibility for benefits should be determined in shared parenting arrangements where set off child support payments are only paid by the higher income earner to the other parent.

-You should get professional advice about the tax implications of your shared custody agreement or order.
+You should get professional advice about the tax implications of your shared parenting time agreement or order.

 There is general information about tax issues available on the Canada Revenue Agency website.
-Getting advice about your situation is best to ensure that you are clear about what will happen in your situation.
+Getting advice about your situation is best to make sure that you are clear about what will happen in your situation.

 Most child support orders have a clause in them that requires one or both parties to give their updated financial information to the other party every year (usually by June 1st).
 Neither the court nor the Maintenance Enforcement Program checks to see if this is done.
 If the other party does not give you their information as required, but you have good reason to believe that their income has changed, you may apply to the court to change your court order.
 As part of your application, the court will request certain income information from that party.
 You should speak with a lawyer, though, to see if this is in your best interests.
 For example, if the other party’s income went down, you could end up with lower child support than what you already have.